Exploring Prague on a budget is quite easy. Besides being an exciting and vibrant place, Prague is also one of the cheapest cities in Europe.

-From savouring Prague’s hearty street food to choosing the right attractions, here’s how you can save money when visiting this gorgeous city.
+From savouring Prague’s hearty street food to visiting free attractions, here’s how you can save money when visiting this gorgeous city.

 1. Karluv Most (Charles Bridge)